Criticisms of Qatar's suitability to host the 2022 FIFA World Cup: Treatment of Jewish and Israeli fans

 It was reported that Qatar went back on its word to provide cooked kosher food and public Jewish prayer services at the 2022 World Cup, banning both activities.
 Qatar alleged that they could not "secure" the safety of publicly praying Jewish tourists, whilst many foreign Jews complained that they subsequently had no food available to eat.
 It was estimated that 10,000 religious Jews from Israel and around the world arrived to watch the World Cup in Qatar.

 Multiple Israeli reporters at the tournament reported fans from Arab nations waving Palestinian flags and chanting anti-Israeli slogans.
 Some Israelis reported that they had been escorted out of restaurants when their nationality was revealed.
 The Israeli government warned its citizens who are travelling to the tournament to hide their Israeli identity out of safety concerns.
-Moav Vardi of Kan 11 stated that Arab fan chants included, "You are not welcome here, there is only Palestine, there is no such thing as Israel, Israel does not exist", with some turning back when the Israeli reporters disclose that they're Jewish.
+Moav Vardi of Kan 11 stated that Arab fan chants included, "You are not welcome here, there is only Palestine, there is no such thing as Israel, Israel does not exist", with some turning back when the Israeli reporters disclosed that they were Jewish.
 Muslims and Morocco football team players also raised Palestinian flags during the matches.

 Qatar had previously promised to provide Jewish tourists with cooked kosher food and public Jewish prayer services at the 2022 World Cup.
 However, shortly before the World Cup began, both were banned by Qatar, who claimed it could not secure the safety of Jews.

 Qatar alleged that they could not "secure" the safety of publicly praying Jewish tourists, whilst many foreign Jews complained that they subsequently had no food available to eat.
 It was estimated that 10,000 religious Jews from Israel and around the world arrived to watch the World Cup in Qatar.

 Whilst Jewish organisations complained of being unable to find cooked kosher food, the Israeli government said it was happy with the efforts made by Qatar to meet its requests, including kosher food, direct flights from Israel to Qatar, and temporary diplomatic representation in the country.
 A kosher kitchen under the supervision of Rabbi Mendy Chitrik was open in time for the first match.
 Rabbi Marc Schneier, president of The Foundation for Ethnic Understanding, said he had never asked the Qatari government for cooked food, and he had been the only person in communication with the Qataris regarding making the World Cup experience inclusive for Jews.

 Multiple Israeli reporters at the tournament reported fans from Arab nations waving Palestinian flags and chanting anti-Israeli slogans.
 Some Israelis reported that they had been escorted out of restaurants when their nationality was revealed.
-The Israeli government warned its citizens traveling to the tournament to hide their Israeli identity out of safety concerns.
+The Israeli government warned its citizens travelling to the tournament to hide their Israeli identity out of safety concerns.